 Each constituent may organize, in a befitting manner, inaugurals of new batches, towards progressive socialization efforts.
 Head of the Institutes and faculty members, during such inaugurals may provide to the students, the guidelines on behavioral norms.

-Seniors, be encouraged to organize, 'Welcome Party' for new entrants.
+Seniors, be encouraged to organize, "Welcome Party" for new entrants.
 For this purpose an organizing committee be constituted, out of senior students of which, a senior faculty member will be the Ex-Officio-Chairman cum Patron.
 Such a party, by senior students, be organized within first fortnight, of the beginning of academic session.
-Head of the Institution and faculty members, to the extent possible, should participate in such a party
+Head of the Institution and faculty members, to the extent possible, should participate in the party.

 Professional Counsellors attached to the constituents / University should provide counseling to 'fresher' in order to prepare them for the socio-academic life ahead particularly for adjusting to life in hostels.

-Each constituent of the University should have a 'Mentoring Cell'- functioning under guidance of a Senior Faculty and in direct supervision of the 'Professional Councillor.
+Each constituent of the University should have a 'Mentoring Cell'- functioning under guidance of a Senior Faculty and in direct supervision of the 'Professional Counsellor'.
 Such a cell would be manned by senior students.
 There should be one senior student mentor for a specified group of 10 junior students.
-Membership to the 'mentoring cell' by senior students would be on voluntary basis by inviting applications and nominating membership on year to year basis.
+Membership to the mentoring cell by senior students would be on voluntary basis by inviting applications and nominating membership on year to year basis.

 Each constituent of the University should organize setting up of social cultural and sports committees, under charge of a faculty member.
 Membership of these committees, will be on a mixed group pattern, with a cross section of senior and junior students.
 Other students' related areas of activities should also be coordinated through identical pattern of committees.

-b.
-All forms for admission to any course of the University to any of the constituents should contain a specific declaration to be signed by the student seeking admission.
-The form, in which such a declaration has not been signed, should summarily be rejected format is as below:
+(b) All forms for admission to any course of the University to any of the constituents should contain a specific declaration to be signed by the student seeking admission.
+The form, in which such a declaration has not been signed, should summarily be rejected and relevant format is as below:

 c.
 The candidates accepting the offer of the admission have to sign the following undertaking :